mohitakahalo/dynamic-microfrontends-ui/README.md

 - We have used custom events for communicating between Microfrontends
 - All the custom events can be passed to Web Components with payload / context and reused.

-### App Configuration

-We have used https://designer.mocky.io/ for implementing a mock API which returns the intial configuration.
-The initial config can be found on this link: https://run.mocky.io/v3/77d1579f-78d6-4e89-ad73-1863a2e7d264

-- The initial app config is saved to localstorage if not found initially
-- The app config can be edited by clicking on `upload config` button on the dashboard header
-- Clear the localstorage if you want to restart the app from initial config.